mabatko/Gaming-in-AWS/README.md

 If your mouse is bahaving weirdly in games, try to enable "Relative Mouse Position" in NICE DVC client settings.
 It locks your mouse pointer within NICE DCV window and you have to press Ctrl+Shift+F8 to free it.
 In Fallout: New Vegas and Fallout 4 was my camera pointing towards ground and only rotating - I wasn't able to look up.
 Enabling this option fixed the issue.

-As far as I know, NICE DCV can't strech remote screen (e.g., I want to have remote instance's 1920x1080 stretched to fullscreen on my 4K screen).
+As far as I know, NICE DCV can't strech remote screen (e.g., I want to have remote instance's 1920x1080p stretched to fullscreen on my 4K screen).
 As a workaround, I decrease resolution of my local screen to 1920x1080.
 I don't play games in 4K anyway and network bandwith decreases drastically (and so does data transfer costs).

-limit frame rate?
+Default NICE DCV frame rate limit is 25 which is pretty low for FPS games.
+I increased it to 45.
+If you play slow paced games and you don't need high frame rate and want to save some bandwith, set `target-fps` in `/etc/dcv/dcv.conf` to whatever you want and restart `dcvserver` service.

 ### Steam settings